factorpricingmodel/prefect-yaml/docs/source/output.md

 ### Format

-Currently, the library defines the default behavior of writting and loading the pickle and JSON formats.
+Currently, the library defines the default behavior of writing and loading the pickle and JSON formats.
 For other formats, their loaders and dumpers should be customised accordingly.
 The file extension is determined by the format.